istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 {{< /tip >}}

-In the following, the task will be divided into two parts.
+In the following, the task is divided into two parts.

 * If you want to enable mutual TLS for your workloads one after one, you can go to [this section](/docs/tasks/security/authentication/mtls-migration/#enable-mutual-tls-for-a-service),